sinanislekdemir/minik/README.md

 - There is a special sub called `on_exception` which gets called automatically when an exception occurs.
 If `on_exception` is not found in your application, then program will HALT.
-  Also, this won't work if you have compiled Minik with DISABLE_EXCEPTIONS

 Common syntax: